supervisely/supervisely/README.md

 ## Introduction

-Every company wants to be sure that its current and future AI tasks are solvable.&#x20;
+Every company wants to be sure that its current and future AI tasks are solvable.

 The main issue with most solutions on the market is that they build as products.
 It's a black box developing by some company you don't really have an impact on.
 As soon as your requirements go beyond basic features offered and you want to customize your experience, add something that is not in line with the software owner development plans or won't benefit other customers, you're out of luck.

-That is why **Supervisely is building a platform** instead of a product.&#x20;
+That is why **Supervisely is building a platform** instead of a product.

 ### [Supervisely Platform 🔥](https://supervise.ly/)